-Manchester University have produced a stylish and very well designed book cover which reminds one of a soviet propaganda poster from the 1920s or 30s.
+Manchester University has produced a stylish and very well designed book cover which reminds one of a Soviet propaganda poster from the 1920s or 30s.

-Given the number of books, papers, lectures and conferences examining every aspect of Thompson’s life and writing it is extremely disturbing that none of it has been given over to an orthodox criticism of his work both in politics and history.
+Given the number of books, papers, lectures, and conferences examining every aspect of Thompson’s life and writing it is extremely disturbing that none of it has been given over to an Orthodox criticism of his work both in politics and history.
 It would appear that an orthodox Marxist critique of his work is still a taboo subject and has been largely airbrushed out of history.
-Given the current climate of hostility to genuine Marxism in academia this is not a major surprise.
-For the sake of balance and the historical record and more importantly historical truth an orthodox Marxist position should be given space in future books on Thompson.
+Given the current climate of hostility to genuine Marxism in academia, this is not a major surprise.
+For the sake of balance and the historical record and more important historical truth, an orthodox Marxist position should be given space in future books on Thompson.

-To begin with in Chapter 8 Michael Newman discusses what is perhaps the most important period in Thompson’s life both from the standpoint of his political and historical development.
+To begin with, in Chapter 8, Michael Newman discusses what is perhaps the most significant period in Thompson’s life both from the standpoint of his political and historical development.

 I do not agree with Newman when he describes the NLR as an “Internationally renowned organ of Marxist scholarship” Thompson adoption of “socialist humanism” ran counter to everything orthodox Marxists stood for.

-For the orthodox Marxists or Trotskyists in the Fourth International which was led in Britain by Gerry Healy of the Socialist Labour League (SLL) the crisis within the British Communist party was an opportunity to insist on the counter revolutionary nature of Stalinism.
-Healy went on an offensive in order to win the most important cadre from the breakup of the Communist Party.
+For the orthodox Marxists or Trotskyists in the Fourth International which was led in Britain by Gerry Healy of the Socialist Labour League (SLL), the crisis within the British Communist party was an opportunity to insist on the counter-revolutionary nature of Stalinism.
+Healy went on an offensive to win the most important cadre from the breakup of the Communist Party.
 Those figures who had not been entirely corrupted by the years of lies and calumny of the Stalinist regimes throughout the world were won to orthodox or classical Marxism.
 Cliff Slaughter, Tom Kemp and Peter Fryer to name but a few.

-Having said that Healy did not mince his words, when he said “What strikes one immediately on reading E P Thompson’s article is that he entirely omits the working class; consequently there is no attempt to analyse the relationship between the left of today and the working class.
+Having said that Healy did not mince his words when he said “What strikes one immediately on reading E P Thompson’s article is that he entirely omits the working class; consequently there is no attempt to analyze the relationship between the left of today and the working class.
 One would imagine that the New Left had just arrived and existed in a world of its own.
-The opposite of course is the case.
-The New Left is not just a grouping of people around a number of new ideas that they have developed independently.
-This new development on the left reflects a particular phase in the development of the crisis of capitalism, which for socialists is the crisis of the working class movement.
+The opposite, of course, is the case.
+The New Left is not just a grouping of people around some new ideas that they have developed independently.
+This new development on the left reflects a particular phase in the elaboration of the crisis of capitalism, which for socialists is the crisis of the working class movement.
 Like movements among intellectuals and students in the past, the recent emergence of the new left is the advance warning of a resurgence of the working class as an active political force in Britain.
-The crisis which is the basis of such action finds its first reflection in the battle of ideas”
+The crisis which is the basis of such action finds its first reflection in the battle of ideas.”

-From the early years of Thompson’s magazine New Reasoner it was clear that he was not intending to have a debate with the Trotskyists.
+From the early years of Thompson’s magazine New Reasoner, it was clear that he did not intend to have a debate with the Trotskyists.
 Despite Healy trying to have cordial relations with Thompson and his supporters it became increasingly clear that Thompson did not see the Trotskyist’s around Healy as being a part of the working class.
-Healy’s response was to say that “Comrade Thompson seems to have cast away all the luggage, he was equipped with in the Communist Party except-one soiled old suitcase labelled anti-Trotskyism”.
+Healy’s response was to say that “Comrade Thompson seems to have cast away all the luggage, he was equipped within the Communist Party except one soiled old suitcase labelled anti-Trotskyism.”
 Thompson’s response to the SLL was to accuse it of factionalism.
 An epithet I might add that has been levelled at the Trotskyist movement throughout its history.

 Thompson founded the New Reasoner 1957 along with historian John Saville.
-The group was made up of ex- and current members of the CPGB, a varied group of middle class elements which left the Fourth International, members of the Labour Party.
-The group was characterised by its opposition to the orthodox Marxists represented by the Fourth International.
+The group was made up of ex- and current members of the CPGB, a varied group of common elements which left the Fourth International, members of the Labour Party.
+The group was characterized by its opposition to the orthodox Marxists represented by the Fourth International.

 Thompson and socialist humanism

 Thompson was avowedly hostile to an international revolutionary perspective and sought to imbue his new publication with an “English Marxist” tradition.
-As Kate Soper outlines in chapter 6 Thompson rejected orthodox Marxism and in its stead he offered up a form utopian socialism entitled socialist humanism.
-In order to distance himself from orthodox Marxism he entered into a series of reckless, stage-managed and convoluted polemics against a series of academics, intellectuals who in one form or another had been mistakenly labelled Marxists.
+As Kate Soper outlines in chapter 6, Thompson rejected orthodox Marxism, and in its stead, he offered up a form utopian socialism entitled socialist humanism.
+To distance himself from orthodox Marxism, he entered into a series of reckless, stage-managed and convoluted polemics against a series of academics, intellectuals who in one form or another had been mistakenly labeled Marxists.

-Despite McNally’s glorification of Thompson he makes an interesting point when he pointed out that Thompson had a “The lackadaisical attitude toward scientific rigour.
+Despite McNally’s glorification of Thompson, he makes an interesting point when he noted that Thompson had a “The lackadaisical attitude toward scientific rigour.
 'For all its moral and political fervour, there was something remarkably imprecise about his attack on Stalinism.
 Thompson described his as a 'moral critique of Stalinism' - and there is much to be said for that.

 E.P.
 Thompson and his New Left Review colleagues sought to imbue every article he wrote with the spirit of a new “humanist” version of Marxism.
-As Julie Hyland points out “In the ensuing decades it acted as a meeting place for Stalinist-influenced historians and other academics and members of the pseudo-left groups such as the United Secretariat of the Fourth International.
-Its various authors offered a combined advocacy of Western Marxist philosophies, the Frankfurt school, French structuralism, Maoism, anarchism, post-modernism, and sundry other petty bourgeois theories of student radicalism.
+As Julie Hyland points out “In the ensuing decades, it acted as a meeting place for Stalinist-influenced historians and other academics and members of the pseudo-left groups such as the United Secretariat of the Fourth International.
+Its various authors offered combined advocacy of Western Marxist philosophies, the Frankfurt school, French structuralism, Maoism, anarchism, post-modernism, and various other petty-bourgeois theories of student radicalism.

 The possibilities of Theory-Thompson’s Marxist History

-As Theodore Koditschek writes Thompson began a “lifelong engagement with the politics of socialism and Marxism”.
+As Theodore Koditschek writes Thompson began a “lifelong engagement with the politics of socialism and Marxism.”
 It should be clear that Thompson’s Marxist had nothing to do with the “dogmas of orthodox Marxism as Koditschek puts it...
-“Class rather Classes is an extremely misleading phrase.
+“Class rather Classes is a highly misleading phrase.

-Despite the popularity of the book Thompson’s methodology has caused great damage.
+Despite the popularity of the book, Thompson’s methodology has caused significant damage.
 His use of the history from below genre is now being revitalized by a growing section of historians, and radical groups such as the British Socialist Workers Party.

 But books and more precisely the historians who have written essays using the methodology either underestimate or deliberately leave out not only the origins of this type of history but the politics of such history writing.

 Perhaps the most damaging aspect of the genre is its disdain for an understanding of the role consciousness plays in history.
-To be more precise how that consciousness comes about.
-It is one thing to rescue the working class from history it is another to understand not only where it came from but how and where it get its ideas from.
+To be more precise how that knowledge comes about.
+It is one thing to rescue the working class from the past it is another to understand not only where it came from but how and where it gets its ideas from.

-Thompson also had a tendency to romanticise the working class which in turn led to his glorification of spontaneity.
-He himself admitted to having a very empirical outlook.
+Thompson also had a tendency to romanticize the working class which in turn led to his glorification of spontaneity.
+He admitted to having a very empirical outlook.
 Historians even those who have criticized him have done so in the belief that he was a Marxist.
-This lose description has done enormous damage.
+This description has done enormous damage.

 Nina Power’s chapter examines Thompson’s conception of Class.
-The making of the English working Class “was a highly influential work which contributed significantly to a revolution in the way history was studied, not only in Britain but in many countries.
-Instead of viewing history solely in terms of kings, courtiers, aristocrats and politicians, historians began to consider the perspective of the common people”.
+The making of the English Working Class “was a highly influential work which contributed significantly to a revolution in the way history was studied, not only in Britain but in many countries.
+Instead of viewing history solely regarding kings, courtiers, aristocrats and politicians, historians began to consider the perspective of the ordinary people”.

 “Edward Thompson’s masterful The Making of the English Working Class (1963), has had an undoubtedly positive effect on historiography, the pressures of academic specialization have also led to the production of an awful lot of dross”.

-When you cut through the hyperbole written about Thompson’s conception of class in The Making it is clear that Thompson and others were hostile to the conception that socialism is based on the working class.
+When you cut through the hyperbole written about Thompson’s conception of class in The Making, it is clear that Thompson and others were hostile to the understanding that socialism is based on the working class.

-It is extremely difficult in this short review of the above book to estimate Thompson’s politics and historical preferences, let alone his place in history.
+It is tough in this short review of the above book to estimate Thompson’s politics and historical preferences, let alone his place in history.
 He is a historian worth reading and his books will be read by future generations looking for answers to complex political and historical problems of our day.
-I would recommend that E. P Thompson and English Radicalism gets a wide audience and does gives us a limited but ultimately closer approximation of the historian and his work.
-This review has at times taken on the role of a polemic against Thompson but this is only in so much that he is routinely labelled a Marxist when in reality he was closer to Hegel than he was to Marx.
-My wish in the future when other essays are being prepared that an orthodox Marxist is allowed to put his or hers viewpoint.
+I would recommend that E. P Thompson and English Radicalism gets a broad audience and does give us a limited but ultimately closer approximation of the historian and his work.
+This review has at times taken on the role of a polemic against Thompson, but this is only in so much that he is routinely labelled a Marxist when in reality he was closer to Hegel than he was to Marx.
+My wish in the future when other essays are being prepared that an orthodox Marxist is allowed to put his or her viewpoint.

 The Crisis of Theory: E.P.
 Thompson, The New Left, and Post-war British Politics